Do you have a question?

 A request for information from health (medical) records has to be made with the organisation that holds your health records – the data controller.
 For example, your GP practice, optician or dentist.

 For hospital health records, contact the records manager or patient services manager at the relevant hospital trust.
-You can find a list of hospital trusts on the NHS Choices website.
+You can find a list of hospital trusts on the NHS website.

 GP health records for un-registered or deceased individuals

 NHS England is only the data controller for GP health records where an individual is currently not registered with a GP or is deceased.
 These records are held by Primary Care Support England (PCSE) on behalf of NHS England.
 To request access to GP health records in these circumstances please visit the PCSE website.

 You can find more information about accessing health records on the NHS website.